Teach English in madrid

 Membership and accreditation are not the same!

-As you can see the process is very exhaustive and that’s why only a few TEFL programs decide to be externally accredited and moderated.
+- As you can see the process is very exhaustive and that’s why only a few TEFL programs decide to be externally accredited and moderated.
 It’s easier and less expensive for them to just to run their own programs without the inconvenience of accreditation and moderation.
 However, that’s like getting on an aeroplane that hasn’t had a mechanical checkup in a few years.
 It’s for the really adventurous!
 Come with us to teach English in madrid.
 Come to Spain because it’s the best places to teach English abroad.

 When you are shopping for a TEFL training, as you must do, you might want to these questions: